What are the benefits of volunteering?

 Local Volunteer Resources:

 Did you know that you can use free or low-cost public transportation to volunteer in the Mid-Hudson Valley Region?
 UCWays will show you how!
-The Career Resource Center in partnership with UlsterCorps has launched a website to assist SUNY New Paltz students with utilizing the UCAT bus system to volunteer in the Mid-Hudson Valley, NY region!
-This new website, UCWays, currently provides contact information, bus schedules, and directions for approximately 70 sites in a user- and mobile-friendly format.
+The Center for Student Engagement in partnership with UlsterCorps has launched a website to assist SUNY New Paltz students with utilizing the UCAT bus system to volunteer in the Mid-Hudson Valley, NY region!
+This website currently provides contact information, bus schedules, and directions for approximately 70 sites in a user- and mobile-friendly format.

 Check out the New Paltz Volunteers blog to view current and past volunteer opportunities from the New Paltz Volunteers email.